-One dead from multiple gunshot wounds after shooting late Wednesday night; police say arrest made
+Man allegedly forced his way into Baton Rouge apartment, shot victim to death

 Latest Weather Blog

-One dead from multiple gunshot wounds after shooting late Wednesday night; police say arrest made
+Man allegedly forced his way into Baton Rouge apartment, shot victim to death

-BATON ROUGE - A shooting at an apartment complex late Wednesday night left one man dead, according to police.
+BATON ROUGE - A shooting at an apartment complex late Wednesday night left a 25-year-old man dead, according to police.

-The Baton Rouge Police Department confirmed it responded to a shooting incident around midnight at 650 West McKinley Street, at the Alight Baton Rouge apartment complex.
+Thursday afternoon, The Baton Rouge Police Department said Alvin Allen III, 21, was arrested for allegedly shooting and killing 25-year-old Keandre Williams.

-BRPD also confirmed that the coroner's office was called, and one male victim had died from apparent gunshot wounds.
+Police confirmed they responded to a shooting incident around midnight at 650 West McKinley Street, at the Alight Baton Rouge apartment complex.

-Police did not provide the victim's identity.
-They also said an arrest had been made but did not provide a name or image of the suspect.
+Investigators believe Williams went to the complex to visit someone when Allen reportedly forced his way into the apartment with a gun.
+He then shot Williams multiple times before fleeing the area.

 Trending News